Iceland Volcano Eruption 2025 - Latest Updates

 Once a bustling fishing village, Grindavík now serves as a stark reminder of nature’s relentless power.
 After a recent volcanic eruption forced the evacuation of its residents, much of the town remains uninhabitable, its landscape forever marked by the destructive forces of the earth.

-Join this easy, short glacier walk and explore the beautiful, icy wonderland of Iceland’s Sólheimajökull Glacier.
+Join this easy, short glacier hike and explore the beautiful, icy wonderland of Iceland’s Sólheimajökull Glacier.
 Enjoy the fresh air, interesting shapes and hues of the ice and marvel at the vast and remote slice of south Iceland.
 Led by an expert guide, get up close and personal with one of the country's most famous glaciers!

 Askur Ice Cave Adventure